-Once your documents are converted into digital files and imported to your systems, you should now organize them for easier retrieval.
+Once you have enlisted the help of resources like https://beslick.com/process-library/ and have converted your documents into digital files, you should now organize them for easier retrieval.

 Your file archive will only be as good as its accessibility – You definitely do not want to search for a specific document in multiple file cabinets.

 Fortunately, most document management systems commence the organization process for you with OCR.
 Your software will identify specific keywords and elements in the document and affix metadata to automatically index your documents.